alphagov/govuk-prototype-kit-docs/docs/v13/documentation/adding-css-javascript-and-images.md

 ### Add your own JavaScript

-To add your own JavaScript, use:
+To add your own JavaScript, open the file:

 `/app/assets/javascripts/application.js`